China's Ai Weiwei says tax hearing is unfair

 Beijing's Chaoyang District Court agreed last month to hear the appeal brought by the company that markets Ai's work, that in itself a departure from the consistent refusal by the strictly controlled courts to give dissidents any hearing.

-After the hearing, Ai, 55, criticised the measures taken against him and his supporters as "perverse".
+After the hearing, Ai, 55, criticized the measures taken against him and his supporters as "perverse".

 "The situation we're facing now is the judiciary is not independent," he said.
 "The police, the tax agency and the courts are all fundamentally entwined together."